Lake Obinitsa

-Lake Obinitsa (also known as Obinitsa Artificial Lake, Tuhkvitsa Reservoir, Tääglova Reservoir) is a lake in Võru County, on the eastern side of the village of Obinitsa in Estonia.
-The length of the waterline is 4534 metres and surface area of the basin is 43 km².
-The construction of Lake Obinitsa at the base of Tuhkvitsa Creek ended in 1995.
-The beautiful clear-watered lake is suitable for swimming, fishing as well as for boating trips.
+Lake Obinitsa (Obinitsa järv, also Obinitsa paisjärv, Tuhkvitsa veehoidla, or Tääglova veehoidla) is a lake in Estonia.
+It is mostly located in the village of Obinitsa in Setomaa Parish, Võru County, with a small part in neighboring Klistina.
+It is an artificial lake; construction of Lake Obinitsa on the Obinitsa Creek (also known as the Tuhkvitsa Creek) ended in 1995.
+The clear-watered lake is used for swimming, fishing, and boating.
 There is a sandstone outcrop and a cave that has formed because of springs on the left shore of Lake Obinitsa.
 The cave, associated with many legends, is called Juudatarõ.
 On the high banks of Lake Obinitsa stands the monument to the Singing Mother of the Seto People.

+Physical description

+The lake has an area of 21.1 ha.
+The lake has an average depth of 4.1 m.
+It is 1450 m long, and its shoreline measures 4540 m.
+It has a volume of 846000 m3.